Rona (store)

-RONA Inc. (stylized as RONA) is a Canadian retailer of home improvement and construction products and services, owned by U.S.-based private equity firm Sycamore Partners.
-Founded in 1939, the company operates a mixture of company-owned and franchised retailers under multiple banners, including Rona, its big box formats Rona Home & Garden (Rona L’Entrepôt in Quebec), Rona+, as well as smaller brands such as Rona Cashway, Moffatt & Powell and Dick's Lumber.
+Rona Inc. (stylized as RONA) is a Canadian retailer of home improvement and construction products and services, owned by U.S.-based private equity firm Sycamore Partners.
+Founded in 1939, the company operates a mixture of company-owned and franchised retailers under multiple banners, including Rona, its big box formats Rona+, as well as smaller brands such as Rona Cashway, Moffatt & Powell and Dick's Lumber.

 Lowe's acquired Rona for $3.2 billion CAD in May 2016.
 In November 2022, Lowe's announced it would sell its Canadian operations, including Rona, to Sycamore Partners; the deal was completed the following February.
 Rona announced in July 2023 that it would begin converting Lowe's locations to the new banner Rona+.